saamauro92/bscscan/README.md

-# test basic Bscscan ,
+#  Basic Bscscan test,

+Allows you to search the Binance blockchain for addresses taking place on Binance (BNB)